Izu Islands: Administrative divisions

 All the islands (more than a dozen in total) lie within the Fuji-Hakone-Izu National Park.
-The four southernmost islands are not administrated under any town or village in Hachijō Subprefecture, but are unincorporated areas.
+The four southernmost islands are not administered under any town or village in Hachijō Subprefecture, but are unincorporated areas.
 Torishima is now uninhabited but is an important bird refuge.

 Deserted islands between Aogashima and Ogasawara Islands, namely Bayonaise Rocks (Beyonēzu Retsugan), Smith Island (Sumisu-tō), Torishima, and Lot's Wife (Sōfu-iwa) do not belong to any municipality, because both Hachijō Town and Aogashima Village claim administrative rights.
 They are directly controlled by Hachijō Subprefecture instead.